Sigma Theta Tau: Membership

-More than 500,000 nurse scholars have been inducted into Sigma.
-It is the second largest nursing organization in the world.
-Its 580 chapters are located on more than 700 college and university campuses in the United States and countries including Australia, Botswana, Brazil, Canada, Colombia, China (Hong Kong), Eswatini, South Korea, Mexico, the Netherlands, Pakistan, the Philippines, South Africa, Taiwan, Tanzania and the United Kingdom.

 Membership is by invitation to baccalaureate and graduate nursing students, who demonstrate excellence in scholarship, and to nurse leaders exhibiting exceptional achievements in nursing.
-Sixty-one percent of active members hold master’s and/or doctoral degrees; 56% have a specialty certification; 48% are clinicians; 40% have more than 15 years of work experience; 21% are administrators or supervisors, and 20% are educators or researchers.
-In addition to English, members are fluent in 20 other languages including Spanish, Dutch and Finnish.

-As for the honor system, in July 2019, the 176th inductee was accepted in the Hall of Fame during a formal induction ceremony in Calgary, Alberta, Canada, during the 30th International Nursing Research Congress, among other honorees coming from Sweden, Canada, Australia and the United States.

-Student membership criteria

 Graduate students (master's and doctorate) must have completed half of the nursing curriculum;

 achieve academic excellence (at schools where a 4.0 grade point average system is used, this equates to a 3.5 or higher); and meet the expectation of academic integrity.
 They must also be in the top 35 percent of their nursing program cohort.

-Nurse leader membership criteria

 Nurse leader candidates must be legally recognized to practice nursing in his/her country;

 have a minimum of a baccalaureate degree or the equivalent in any field; and demonstrate achievement in nursing.

+Chapters

+Its 580 chapters are located on more than 700 college and university campuses in the United States and countries including Australia, Botswana, Brazil, Canada, Colombia, China (Hong Kong), Eswatini, South Korea, Mexico, Nigeria, the Netherlands, Pakistan, the Philippines, South Africa, Taiwan, Tanzania and the United Kingdom.

 Initiatives

-Sigma was one of the first organizations to fund nursing research in the United States.
+Sigma Theta Tau was one of the first organizations to fund nursing research in the United States.
 A US $600 grant awarded to Alice Crist Malone of Ohio State University in 1936 supported research to measure student achievement based on new curriculum objectives.

 With its chapters and grant partners (corporations, associations, and foundations) the society contributes more than US $650,000 annually to nursing research through grants, scholarships and monetary awards.
 More than 250 research-oriented educational programs are sponsored or co-sponsored annually by Sigma in the United States and internationally.
 The honor society has underwritten more than 250 small or "seed" grants, which often begin a whole body of research.
 These peer-reviewed grants are often the first recognition of potent concepts that eventually lead to major, wide-scale research projects and innovation in the nursing profession.

 Sigma also has a nursing research repository, the Virginia Henderson Global Nursing e-Repository, which offers nurses access to nursing research and evidence-based knowledge.